Former Resort Owner gives $1 Million to Childcare Center

 TNews Editor

-In an emotional speech during a fundraising gala Friday night, former Alyeska Resort owner John Byrne III announced he is donating $1 million to the Little Bears Playhouse for a new childcare center building in the valley.
+In an emotional speech during a fundraising gala Friday night, former Alyeska Resort owner John Byrne III announced he is donating $1 million to the Girdwood Workforce Childcare Project for the new childcare center building for Little Bears Playhouse.

-In the tearful address, Byrne suggested the new child care center—to be built on Alyeska-owned land near its hotel—be named after legendary volunteer and Girdwood, Inc. founder Diana Stone Livingstone who stood before him in the hushed crowd.
+In the tearful address, Byrne suggested the new child care center—to be built on Alyeska-owned land near its hotel—be named after legendary volunteer and Girdwood, Inc. founder Diana Stone Livingston who sat before him in the hushed crowd.

-The Little Bears Playhouse daycare center is currently housed in a decades-old building near the fire station and has capacity for 27 toddlers.
+The Little Bears Playhouse daycare center is currently housed in a six-decade-old building near the fire station and has capacity for 27 children.

-"We're falling short of what our community needs," said Krystal Hoke, a realtor and leading advocate for the new childcare center.
+"We're falling short of what our community needs," said Rachel Byers, Executive Director of Little Bears Playhouse .
 "Our new building will match the enthusiasm of our children."

-The effort to secure a larger building has been under way for several years and is spearheaded by Hoke and Girdwood, Inc.
+The effort to secure a larger, safer building has been under way for several years and is a collaboration between Girdwood Inc. and Little Bears Playhouse Inc.

 Among short speeches was a personal story about a condition common among parents unable to secure daycare in Girdwood, they call the "four-hour commute", in which parents need to shuttle their kids back and forth to Anchorage twice a day for childcare.

-The building planned on Resort property would accomodate 112 children and provide space for a playground.
-After a municipal bond failed in 2020, Pomeroy Lodgings, the Resort's current owner, awared a 99-year lease for a new childcare facility at $1 per year.
+The new childcare and learning center planned on Alyeska Resort property, to be owned by Little Bears Playhouse, Inc., would accomodate up to 112 children and provide space for a playground.
+After a municipal bond failed in 2020, in January 2024 Pomeroy Lodging, the Resort's current owner, approved a 99-year land lease to Little Bears Playhouse, Inc for the new childcare facility at $1 per year.

-The childcare center was awarded a donation of $350,000 from the Rasmussen Foundation, $100,000 from Chugach Powder Guides, and $250,000 from Forget-Me-Not nursery.
-The group also received a capital grant from the State.
+The Girdwood Workforce Childcare Project was awarded a donation of $350,000 from the Rasmuson Foundation, $100,000 from Chugach Powder Guides, and $250,000 from The Forget-Me-Not Family Foundation.
+The group also received a capital grant from the State of $500,000 and a Community Childcare Innovation Grant of $530,000.

 About 60 people attended the Little Bears fundraiser giving a total of $47,000, including $25,000 from Girdwood's Rotary Club.